hunor-szombatfalvi/cisco_network_automation/README.md

 The parsers also support the optional parameter of "dev=1" to enable status messages.

+#apic.py

+a modified version of some code I've found on the cisco dev-net zone to do REST calls to APIC-EM, adapted to be called as a function and with a few minor tweaks

 #roadmap

 encrypted credentials file and saved jobs. having the option to run commands to neighboring routers from different source ips (ip where script is running, ip of neighbor for possible non-routeble ranges)